DekuLiuTesla/CityGaussian/README.md

 bash scripts/run_citygs.sh
 ```
 This script will also render and evaluate the result without LoD.

-**Tips for adjusting the parameters on your own dataset:**
-- We recommend ssim_threshold as 0.08 as a good start point
-- For foreground area `aabb`, you can try our default setting (do not set `aabb` in config file) first before adjusting it.

 ### Rendering with LoD
 First, the LoD generation is realized by the following command: